sharpcdf/jitter/README.md

 Jitter searches through GitHub(and hopefully soon more sources) for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
 Unlike Homebrew or similar package managers, Jitter does not require a brewfile or nixfile in order to recognize the project.

 ## Installing
+Before installing, make sure you have glibc installed on your distro.

 Using the `install.sh` script (recommended):
 ```
 wget -qO- https://github.com/sharpcdf/jitter/raw/main/install.sh | bash